 2. Be mindful of where you park

-Parking in Italy can be both paid or free.
-Paid parking areas are marked with blue lines, whereas those marked white (or without marking) are free.
-Always make sure to look out for signs of a free parking spot, parking time limits, and possible parking disk (disco) requirements.
+Parking in Italy can be both paid and free.
+Paid parking areas are marked with blue lines, whereas those marked in white (or unmarked) are free.
+Always make sure to look out for signs indicating free parking, parking time limits, and possible parking disk (disco) requirements.

 Tip: Be mindful of where you park, and don’t leave anything on display inside.
-For example, remove all valuables and luggage if you can, as theft from rental cars does happen, especially in Southern Italy.
+We always remove all valuables and luggage if possible, as theft from rental cars does happen, especially in Southern Italy.

 3. There are toll booths